 Get in touch if you’d like to book me for a gig.

-Recently I have started working in schools.
+I also been working in schools for several years.
 I offer song and story sessions to for children of all ages, which are highly engaging and raise awareness of the traveller community.
 For schools this can link into projects in literacy, geography, history, music and PSE.
 I have even worked in classrooms where there are kids from gypsy and traveller backgrounds, which is particularly special to me.

 To be able to tell children the wonderful stories I learnt from our people, the travelling people, that my family passed down through the generations, is a joy.
 I find nothing more rewarding, that when a child asks me for a story, seeing their eyes light up at stories about fairies, hunchbacks, banshees, druids, Finn McCool and Cuchulain.